D-X-Y/landmark-detection/TS3/README.md

 ## Full Project Codes?

-This project is done at about June 2018.
+This project was done at about June 2018.
 The original codes use an old PyTorch version (0.3.1) and are a little bit messy.
-It would take me much time to re-organize codes and move it to PyTorch 1.0.1.
+I'm currently re-organizing codes and moving it to PyTorch 1.0.1.
 Thanks for your patience for waiting.

 ## Citation